a-mccaffrey/budget-tracker/README.md

 ## Description

-A fitness tracker for following your workouts with handy built-in tables and data recollection.
+A budget tracker for travellers who want to be able to access their budget both online and offline.
 Deployed on heroku with MongoDB.

 ## Table of Contents